Search

 Free trades are reset at the beginning of each month.
 Unused free trades for a particular month will not be carried over to the next month.

-For instance, if you create your Syfe Trade account on 25 January 2023, you will have unlimited free trades till the end of April.
-On 01 May 2023, your free trade entitlement will be reset and you will get 2 free trades for the month of May.
+For instance, if you create your Brokerage account on 25 January 2023, you will have unlimited free trades till the end of April.
+On 01 May 2023, your free trade entitlement will be reset and you will get at least 2 free trades for the month of May (depending on your tier).

-You may check the remaining number of free trades you have for the month via the Syfe Trade app under Accounts > Pricing.
+You may check the remaining number of free trades you have for the month (and your associated tier) via the Syfe app under Accounts > Pricing.

 Is there a limit to the number of shares I can buy or sell using the free trade allowance?